filler for includes

 During the construction of the Overland Telegraph Line between Port Augusta and Darwin from 1870 to 1872, line workers uncovered some alluvial gold near Pine Creek, about 200km south of Darwin.

-NT Archive Service, NTRS 234, Ah Toy Collection,
+Two chinese miners c.1910Two Chinese miners at Pine Creek c.1910 NT Archive Service, NTRS 234, Ah Toy Collection,

 As we know, gold does strange things to men and the mining rush that followed set something of a precedent for the way Darwin has developed.

 The influx of miners and machinery passing through Palmerston (Darwin) led to the establishment of a railway to Pine Creek which was officially opened in September 1889.
-Although the line was extended further south to Larrimah, it was finally closed in 1976.

-It took until 2004 for a raillink to be completed, allowing an Australian train to connect the North with Southern States.
+It took until 2004 for a rail link to be completed, allowing an Australian train to connect the North with Southern States.

-Queensland And Northern Territory Air Services
+Queensland And Northern Territory Air ServicesQueensland And Northern Territory Air Services

-Aviation has played a significant part in Darwin's history.
 As early planes struggled with the distance from Europe, Darwin became a vital stopover airport.

 Visit the original QANTAS hangar at the site of the original Darwin Civil Aerodrome.

-Original Darwin Golf ClubThis photo from the NT Archives shows the opening of a new Golf Club in Fannie Bay, probably around 1932.
+This photo from the NT Archives shows the opening of a new Golf Club in Fannie Bay, probably around 1932.

 Life has never been "all work and no play" in the Top End.